build-trust/ockam-documentation/reference/libraries/rust/nodes.md

 To run the node program:

 ```
-cargo run --example 01-node
+clear; OCKAM_LOG=none cargo run --example 01-node
 ```

+{% hint style="info" %}
+The `clear` command is used to clear the terminal before running the program.
+The `OCKAM_LOG=none` environment variable is used to disable logging.
+You can remove this to see the logs.
+{% endhint %}

 This will download various dependencies, compile and then run our code.
-When it runs, you'll see log output that shows the node starting and then immediately shutting down.
+When it runs, you'll see colorized output showing that the node starts up and then shuts down immediately 🎉.

 ## Workers